 The arts and humanities are a vital way to teach children creativity and critical thinking.
 Through the Institute for Arts Integration and STEAM, you can access free toolkits and audio trainings on bringing arts into the classroom—several of which can be redeemed for professional development hours.

 Holding both live and on-demand webinars, edWeb can easily fit into your schedule.
 Because of the range of topics, the webinars can be great free professional development for both teachers of early elementary students and teachers in older grades.

-Facing History provides both free and paid courses, webinars, and video professional development options on challenging bigotry in education.
+Facing History provides both free and paid courses, webinars, and video professional learning options on challenging bigotry in education.
 If you’re unable to attend an event in person, there is also an archive of on-demand webinars and workshops.

 If you’re a health or P.E. teacher (or you just want to learn more about health education), this resource is for you.
 SHAPE America is a website run by the Society of Health and Physical Educators that includes plenty of free webinars on K-12 health education.
 A few examples include:

 - Ideas for Equitable and Accessible Teaching in Health and Physical Education

 - No-Cost Digital Resources to Support Social, Emotional and Physical Wellness